home3d2001/KorraFluidSolver/README.md

 # Korra Fluid Solver, CIS 563, University of Pennsylvania, Spring 2016

+## Update April 10 (Sprint 3)

+### Completed features:
+- TBB optimization: After I added TBB, runtime to compute for each frame is reduced by half (see Performance Analysis section below)
+- OpenVDB export + meshing
+- Solid interaction
+- Fluid tank

+### Incomplete features:
+- IISPH
+- GPU Optimization
+- Index sorting

 ## Update March 30 (Sprint 2)

 ### Completed features:
-Pressure force field
+- Pressure force field
-Viscosity force field (change value inside scene.json) Press Space to pause simulation z-index sorting
+- Viscosity force field (change value inside scene.json)
+- Press Space to pause simulation
+- z-indexing

 Currently my simulation is running on the CPU still so it's pretty slow.
 The only tbb call is in SPHSolver::Update (in SPHSolver.cpp), that update the particle velocity & position using parallel_for (not even sure if this is worth any extra credits);

-### Incomplete features:
-- OpenVDB
-- TBB

 ## Update March 23 (Sprint 1)
 I implemented the SPH Solver with naive neighbor search.
 When you started running the code, you'll see a test particle iterating through the grid and shows all the neighbors in red color.
 However, this neighbor search isn't using a working uniform grid yet.